SillyverseCodex/SillyverseCodex/README.md

 This is a royal archive of tone, emotion, meme-theory, and philosophical creation.

 ---
+## 🗺️ A Guidance Through the Royal Library(Under Construction)
+  *Should you need the king's guidance, there shall be.*
+---

 ## 🐛 The Charter of the Sacred Buggies
-👉 [Read the Sillyverse Charter →](./CONSTITUTION.md)
+  *The laws are meant to be respected, not afraid of* 👉 [Read the Sillyverse Charter →](./CONSTITUTION.md)

 ---

-## 🧁 Pudding Kingdom Design Blueprints
+## 🧁 Pudding Kingdom Design Blueprints(Under construction)
+  *A kingdom of Pudding, a kingdom of a true king.*
 👉 [Explore the Governance Model →](./KingdomBludprint/README.md)

 ---